kubernetes-sigs/lws/keps/115-Subgroup-support/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->
-To avoid the changes from affecting initial functionality and to not set unnecessary labels, there will be no default behavior if `SubGroupSize` is not set
+To avoid the changes from affecting initial functionality, the default behavior is to not set any labels, and for no subgroups to be created if `subGroupSize` is not set.

 ## Design Details